itzeljm/APIChallenge/README.md

 	javac -cp .:java-json.jar:joda-time-2.5.jar -d . <FileName>.java

-Note: Can also compile all the files by using the statement for the last stage,
+Note: Can also compile all the files by using the statement for the last stage.

 Step 2 : Running Individual Files